KennethDoerflein/ESP32Clock/README.md

 ## Features

-- **Large Color Display**: A 3.5" 480x320 color TFT display provides a clear and vibrant user interface.
+- **Large Color Display**: A 3.5" 480x320 color TFT display provides a clear and vibrant user interface, showing time, date, day of the week, temperature, and humidity.
 - **Web-Based Configuration**: A mobile-friendly web UI allows for easy setup and configuration without needing to re-flash the firmware.
+- **Customizable UI**: Change display colors, flip the screen orientation, and toggle between 12/24-hour format and Celsius/Fahrenheit from the web interface.
 - **WiFi & AP Mode**: Connects to your local WiFi network or starts its own Access Point (`Clock-Setup`) if credentials are not set.
 - **Automatic Time Sync**: An onboard Real-Time Clock (DS3231) with battery backup keeps accurate time, synchronized daily with NTP internet servers.
+- **Timezone Support**: Select your local timezone from a dropdown list.
+- **Alarm System**: Configure up to 5 alarms with snooze and dismiss functions, progressive volume, and on-screen indicators.
 - **Temperature Sensors**: A BME280 sensor for ambient temperature and humidity, and a sensor within the DS3231 for time-drift compensation.
 - **Smart Brightness Control**: The display backlight can be controlled manually via the web UI or set to an automatic day/night schedule.
 - **Over-the-Air (OTA) Updates**: Update the clock's firmware directly from the web interface, either by uploading a binary file or pulling the latest release directly from GitHub.